 Site Analysis

 Data developed from surface and groundwater monitoring at the site were combined with surveyed vegetation elevations to determine the elevations at which different plant species occur at the site.
-This information was used to set target elevations for grading of the 30% treatment designs, and will be utilized in future design phases to inform the grading plan.
+This information was used to set target elevations for grading of the 30% treatment designs and will be utilized in future design phases to inform the grading plan.

 Hydrologic controls on vegetation